gab23r/polors/README.md

-## polORs - Operation Research with polars
+## xplor - Operation Research with polars

 This package is heavily inspired by [gurobipy-pandas](https://github.com/Gurobi/gurobipy-pandas) but uses polars as dataframe backend.